Author: Dr Delwyn Dyall-Smith FACD, Dermatologist, 2010.

 This excludes medication-induced flares of pre-existing or latent LE.

 There is a time relationship with the causative drug: the symptoms must have begun after starting treatment with a drug.
-But the latent period (lag or incubation time) between starting the medication and the first symptoms ranges from 1 month to more than 10 years.
-This can make it difficult to identify the trigger drug.
+But the latent period (lag or incubation time) between starting the medication and the first symptoms ranges from 1 month to more than ten years.
+The delay in onset can make it difficult to identify the trigger drug.

 It has been estimated that 10% of cases of SLE are drug-induced and, in one case series, 20% of biopsy-proven cases of subacute cutaneous LE were drug-induced.